Llangwm Home:Church & Chapel

 11.00am St Thomas, Wolvesnewton Eucharist

-2nd Sunday 11.00am St John/St Jerome*, Llangwm Eucharist
+2nd Sunday 11.00am St Jerome, Llangwm Eucharist

 3.00pm St Michael, Gwernesney Evensong